trustbloc/docs/docs/source/orb/parameters.md

 ## HTTP_DIAL_TIMEOUT

-The timeout for http dial.
+The timeout for HTTP dial.
 For example, '30s' for a 30 second timeout.
 Currently this setting only applies if you're using MongoDB.

 ## ANCHOR_EVENT_SYNC_INTERVAL